harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 I remember one particular incident vividly.
 I had asked a question about something in my code, genuinely trying to understand.
 The frustration in Adam's response was palpable.
 He raised his voice, repeated the exact same question, and I could see the disappointment written across his face.

-I didn't show any response in that moment, just clarification.
-But later I broke down.
-Not just in that moment, but something inside me fundamentally broke.
+I held myself together in the moment and asked for clarification as calmly as I could.
+But later, the weight of it hit me.
 Nobody had ever treated me like this in my professional career.
 This wasn't an isolated incident; it was becoming the norm.
 Asking for clarification was seen as a failure, not a learning opportunity.

 ## The Vicious Cycle of Self-Doubt